LazenLang/Lazen/README.md

 The Lazen compiled open-source, object-oriented, efficient, simple, dynamically-typed and duck-typed programming language.

 <h2>How does Lazen work ?</h2>
 Although Lazen is compiled, it does not compile directly to machine language.
-Lazen programs are not interpreted directly by the processor of the machine.
+Lazen programs are not interpreted directly by the processor of the machine.<br><br>

 Lazen will generate a LZB (Lazen Bytecode) file containing the necessary information for a Lazen program to be interpreted.
-You will need the Lazen virtual machine (bytecode interpreter) to run Lazen programs.
+You will need the Lazen virtual machine (bytecode interpreter) to run Lazen programs.<br><br>

 Many people think that a programming language that is made to be interpreted by it's own virtual machine might be "slow".
 But it's not always the case.
 Yes, it will be slower than some compiled programming languages; but it is not automatically slow.
 Keep in mind that many optimisations are made to this "bytecode representation" by the Lazen compiler.